 If you have either of these cards in your wallet, don’t miss out on the opportunity to earn up to $75 cash back in the bonus categories.
-You’ll earn 5% back on the first $1,500 in combined spending on purchases at Walmart and with PayPal CardName and 5% back on the first $1,500 spent on Amazon.com and digital wallet purchases with CardName.
+You’ll earn 5% back on the first $1,500 in combined spending on purchases in the bonus categories for each card.
 Remember for both cards that you’ll only earn that bonus if you activate each quarter – that’s easy to do through your cardholder account online.

 We should also note, that Flex℠ isn’t just a rotating categories card.
 It also offers some pretty solid tiered ongoing rewards: 5% cash back on travel purchased through Chase, 3% back at restaurants and drugstores and 1% back on your other purchases.

-While Chase doesn’t release the full calendar ahead, history shows it’s rare for these two cards’ quarterly categories to perfectly overlap, it’s worth talking about the benefits of carrying BOTH cards in order to maximize your cash back earning opportunity.
+History shows it’s rare for these two cards’ quarterly categories to perfectly overlap, so it’s worth talking about the benefits of carrying BOTH cards in order to maximize your cash back earning opportunities.
 Neither card carries an annual fee, so you can certainly have them both in your wallet without worrying about offsetting that fee.
 But there are some other things to consider as well:

 Both cards feature new cardholder bonus opportunities, but they’re dramatically different.

 CardName offers news cardholders a $200 bonus after you spend $500 on purchases within the first 3 months of card ownership.
 It’s a solid bonus, but it could pale in comparison to the CardName offer.